postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/api-network/add-api-network.md

   - type: section
     name: "Prerequisites"
   - type: link
+    name: "Documenting your API"
+    url:  "/docs/postman/api-documentation/documenting-your-api/"
+  - type: link
-    name: "Publishing public docs"
+    name: "Publishing your docs"
+    url: "/docs/postman/api-documentation/publishing-your-docs/"
+  - type: section
+    name: "Next Steps"
+  - type: link
+    name: "API Network guidelines"
-    url: "/docs/postman-for-publishers/public-api-docs/"
+    url:  "/docs/postman-for-publishers/api-network/api-submission-guidelines/"
 ---

 Publishing your documentation to the [API Network](https://explore.postman.com/) connects your API to the Postman community.
-You can publish docs to the network from any team collection—_for individual collections that are not published via a team, you can instead add to the Postman [templates](/docs/postman-for-publishers/postman-templates/add-templates/)_.
+You can publish docs to the network from any team [collection](/docs/postman/collections/intro-to-collections/)—_for individual collections that are not published via a team, you can instead add to the Postman [templates](/docs/postman-for-publishers/postman-templates/add-templates/)_.

 Sharing your docs exposes your API to the millions of developers who use Postman, and lets others within the community learn from your projects.
 By publishing to the API Network, you share your API through a human-readable reference in the form of your docs—and an executable way to interact with your API endpoints inside Postman, via the embedded Run in Postman button.

 Your docs can convey detailed guidance on how to make requests to your API endpoints, as well as the workflows required to integrate with your API in general.
 This provides the information—and actionable data—developers need to get started using your services.

+> To add your API to the network, you will need a public team profile listing.
+You can [set your profile up before](#setting-up-your-profile) or during publication.

 ## Adding your API

+To add an API to the network, you first need to [document and publish a collection](/docs/postman/api-documentation/documenting-your-api/).
 You can share your docs to the API Network during the [publishing process](/docs/postman/api-documentation/publishing-your-docs/), by checking the __Collection discovery__ checkbox and selecting __Add to API Network__.

 ![Collection Discovery](https://assets.postman.com/postman-docs/collection-discovery-network.jpg)

 If your collection is already published, you can make it discoverable by opening the published docs, opening the __Published__ drop-down menu, and clicking __Edit Published Documentation__.

+> You can access your published docs from the Postman app (select the collection and click __View in web__), or from the web dashboard (navigate to __Workspace__ &gt; __Collections__ and click the published collection title).

 <img alt="Edit Published Docs" src="https://assets.postman.com/postman-docs/edit-published.jpg" width="400px"/>